ayazhankadessova/KidPaint_Network/README.md

 ## Issues:

 1. [x] Load: Saves only 40x30, not 50x50
+2. [ ] Bucket coloring too much
+3. [ ] send sketch data out of bounds
+4. disconnect

-1. How to find a server?
+5. How to find a server?

 - Use UDP to find where the server is
 - send it to caller so that you know who to send